trashbirdecology/luisdva.github.io/_posts/2016-07-11-Basic-biodiversity-data-wranging.md

 | Liomys_pictus          | Liomys     | pictus      | Liomys pictus          |
 | Baiomys_musculus       | Baiomys    | musculus    | Baiomys musculus       |

-# Change the order of variables variable
+# Change the order of variables

 With comparative data I'm always more comfortable having the column with taxon names at the very beginning. _dplyr_ comes in handy here.